ayushpai/Sports-Buddy/README.md

-# Conversational AI with GPT-4 Vision, OpenAI Whisper, TTS, and SingleStore
+# Conversational AI with GPT-4 Vision, OpenAI Whisper, and TTS
 ## Overview
 This project integrates GPT-4 Vision, OpenAI Whisper, and OpenAI Text-to-Speech (TTS) to create an interactive AI system for conversations.
 It combines visual and audio inputs for a seamless user experience.